-A balanced diet that includes the recommended daily intakes of these nutrients for your body type, in addition to strength training, improves your chances of building muscle mass.
+A balanced diet that includes the recommended daily intakes of these carbs and protein for your body type, in addition to strength training, improves your chances of building muscle mass.
 Because carbs and protein play different roles in muscle production, the most efficient gains occur when you have enough of both in your diet.
 So, don't focus on just one or the other; keep your diet balanced.

 Carbohydrates for Muscle Energy

-Carbohydrates play a crucial role in supplying your muscles with their main source of energy in the form of glucose.
+MedlinePlus notes that carbohydrates play a crucial role in supplying your muscles with their primary source of energy in the form of glucose.
 After you eat a carbohydrate-containing food, your digestive system breaks it down and distributes the resulting glucose, via the bloodstream, to your tissues, organs and muscles.
-You either use glucose quickly, based on your body's requirements, or store it in the liver and skeletal muscles as glycogen to use later.
+You either use glucose quickly, based on your body's requirements or store it in the liver and skeletal muscles as glycogen to use later.

 Role of Protein

 Protein is a source of fuel to the muscles, but its more significant role is as the basic building block of cells, which build or repair tissue and muscle.
 Chains of small molecules, called amino acids, are the building blocks of protein.
 Your body creates non-essential amino acids but must get another form of these molecules, called essential amino acids, from animal-based foods that contain protein.

 Building Muscle Mass

-Although protein is key in building and maintaining muscle, ingesting more than your body can use doesn't lead to larger or stronger muscles, according to the U.S. Anti-Doping Agency.
-You can improve your chances of building muscle mass by eating a well-balanced diet including low-fat sources of carbs and protein.
+Although protein is critical in building and maintaining muscle, ingesting more than your body can use doesn't lead to larger or stronger muscles, according to the U.S. Anti-Doping Agency.
+You can improve your chances of building muscle mass by eating a well-balanced diet, including low-fat sources of carbs and protein.

 - United State Anti-Doping Agency: Optimal Dietary Intake Guide